k-gerner/Game-Pigeon-Solvers/tictactoe/README.md

 In Tic-Tac-Toe, the objective is to get 3 of your pieces in a row on the board, in any direction.
 ### How to use
-First, download `tictactoe_client.py` and `tictactoe_strategy.py` files and place them both in the same directory.
+First, download this project.
 If you would like to challenge my AI with your own, see the [Dueling AIs Mode](#dueling-ais-mode) section.
 If you would like to challenge the AI yourself, you can invoke the tool by running
 ```
-> python3 tictactoe_client.py
+> python3 ai_runner.py --game=tictactoe
 ```
 Once you do this, you will be asked whether you want to play as `X` or `O`.